-Retained in Washington, D.C., and over 20 states as an expert in hospital administration who could render opinion after assessing medical records, hospital policies and procedures, medical staff bylaws and regulations, JCAHO standards, depositions, etc. Served as Expert Witness for Plaintiff and Defense.
+Expert Witness: Retained in Washington, D.C., and over 25 states as an expert in hospital administration who could render opinion after assessing medical records, hospital policies and procedures, medical staff bylaws and regulations, JCAHO standards, depositions, etc. Served as Expert Witness for Plaintiff and Defense.

-- Consultant, Executive Vice President and Chief Operating Officer of health system.
+Consultant, Executive Vice President and Chief Operating Officer of the health system.

-- Served as Distinguished Visiting Scholar at Stanford University’s Center for Biomedical Ethics.
+Served as a Distinguished Visiting Scholar at Stanford University’s Center for Biomedical Ethics.